d-bolshakov/course-managment-api/README.md

 }
 ```

-**"status"** can be either an "active" or "inactive" and is used to filter the assignments which deadline has already passed or not.
+**"status"** can be either an "active" or "inactive" and is used to filter the assignments the deadline for which either has already passed or not yet.

 Returns a list of assignments and a count of records matching applied filters: